 Here, it looks like a build with the chests or perhaps the firecrackers in Money Gong:

-One more, since I could be here all day with all the nonsense out there.
 These “wild eggs” must be something in the Willy Wonka I Want It Now! slot:

 Nope.
 They offer no possible advantage.